 Note: Participating in the Clean Energy Challenge or collaborating with other participating entities do not imply an exclusive collaboration or partnership, nor endorsement or promotion of, or preference for, any other entity or its products or services.
 Communications from other entities on the Clean Energy Challenge and views expressed therein do not necessarily reflect each other’s views, nor that of UNHCR or the United Nations.

-- The second meeting of the Clean Energy Challenge was organized on December 1st 2022.
+- The second meeting of the Clean Energy Challenge was organized on 1 December 2022.
 The event presented some success stories about how sustainable energy programs transform the lives of refugees and local populations and presented opportunities for further support leading to the Global Refugee Forum in 2023.
-Click here to see the presentations.

 - On 3 June 2021, a high-level event took place in Geneva, bringing together governments, businesses and aid organizations to discuss ways of supporting clean energy solutions for refugees and host communities.